kksimons/os-docker-part1/README.md

 This project is based on the FastAPI and Python script developed for my capstone, which you can find [here](https://github.com/kksimons/python-scheduler).

+Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": which you can find [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ## Prerequisites

 Before you start, make sure you have Docker installed on your machine.
 You can follow instructions to install Docker from [here](https://docs.docker.com/get-docker/).